Back to Knowledge Center Results

 Set Expectations

 Your kids need to know what you want to see from them; so define, explain and clarify your expectations.
-Whatever parameters or boundaries you set, make sure they advance your family's fitness goals.
+Whatever parameters or boundaries you set, make sure they advance your family's health goals.

 Keep the focus on dos more than don'ts and empower your kids with choices!
 Emphasizing what your kids can do sets a positive, encouraging tone.
 For example:

-• Do 30 minutes of physical activity every day (walk Fido, play backyard games, ride your bike, pick up sticks)
+• Do 30 minutes of physical activity every day (walk the dog, play backyard games, ride your bike, pick up sticks)

-• Have a set snack time with a healthy variety of options (sugar-free popsicles, yogurt, nuts or fruit smoothies)
+• Have a set snack time with a healthy variety of options (sugar-free popsicles, yogurt, nuts, fruit smoothies)

 Serve Up Consequences